SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Semantic Draw

-Our real-time interface of \textsc{StreamMultiDiffusion} opens up a new paradigm of user-interactive application for image generation, which we call \emph{semantic palette}.
-We discuss key features of this framework and its possible applications.
+Our real-time interface of \textsc{SemanticDraw} opens up a new paradigm of user-interactive application for image generation.
+We discuss the key features of the application.

-\subsubsection{Concept.}
+\paragraph{Concept.}

 Responsive region-based text-to-image synthesis enabled by our streaming pipeline allows users to edit their prompt masks similarly to drawing.
-Since it is the prompt and not the mask that requires heavy pre-processing as discussed in Section~\ref{sec:3_method:streaming}, the mask modification feedback can be immediately given to users to iteratively change their commands according to the generated image.
-In other words, once the prompt is preprocessed by the application, the users can \emph{paint} with \emph{text prompts} just like they can paint a drawing with colored brushes, hence the name: \emph{semantic palette}.
+Since the standard text encoding by large text encoders (e.g., CLIP) accounts for approximately 40\% of our sub-second runtime (1.57 FPS), caching and reusing these encodings when only mask modifications occur hides this latency and provides \emph{even faster} feedback to users.
+This allows them to iteratively refine their commands according to the generated image.
+In scenarios where users change text prompts, standard text processing occurs while still maintaining the original sub-second runtime.
+This enables users to \emph{paint} with \emph{text prompts} just like they can paint a drawing with colored brushes, hence the name: \textsc{SemanticDraw}.

-\subsubsection{Sample Application Design.}
+\paragraph{Sample Application Design.}

-This is a brief description of our sample application that implements the \emph{ semantic palette}.
-Screenshots and design schematics are shown in Figure~\ref{fig:application}.
-The application consists of a front-end user interface and a back-end server that runs \textsc{StreamMultiDiffusion}.
+We briefly describe our minimal demo application in Figure~\ref{fig:screenshot}.
+The application consists of a front-end user interface and a back-end server that runs \textsc{SemanticDraw}.
 Each user input is either a modification of the background image, the text prompts, the masks, and the tweakable options for the text prompts and the masks such as mix ratios and blur strengths.
 When commanding major changes requiring preprocessing stages, such as a change of prompts or the background, the back-end pipeline is flushed and reinitialized with the newly given context.
 Otherwise, the pipeline is repeatedly called to obtain a stream of generated images.
-The user first selects the background image and creates a \emph{semantic palette} by entering a pair of positive and negative text prompts.
+The user first selects the background image and creates a \textit{palette of semantic masks} by entering a pair of positive and negative text prompts.
 The user can then draw masks corresponding to the created palette with a familiar brush tool, a shape tool, or a paint tool.
 The application automatically generates a stream of synthesized images according to user inputs.
-The user can also pause or resume the stream, or generate an image one-by-one, or in a batch.
-Our technical demo application that demonstrates the key concepts will be released with code.
+We gently invite the readers to play with our technical demo provided with the official code\footnote{\url{https://github.com/ironjr/semantic-draw}}.